mpineda2015/linux_tutorials/MD_tutorial_1/Cu.md

 4. Let us find and download an interatomic potential from the NIST repository [NIST Interatomic Potential Repository](https://www.ctcms.nist.gov/potentials/)
 	1. we choose the CuTa potential (a newer version of the one we have seen in the first MD lecture).
 	2. It contains Cu-Cu, Cu-Ta and Ta-Ta interactions, we will only use now the Cu-Cu interactions.
-Note, that one should always test the properties for known properties, especially if we are using a binary alloy potential for one element, as the fitting process may have preferred the CU-Ta interaction over the Cu-Cu or Ta-Ta as one in these systems is more focused on the interfaces or alloys, but this potential is known to have good representation of each of the phases.
+Note, that one should always test the properties for known properties, especially if we are using a binary alloy potential for one element, as the fitting process may have preferred the Cu-Ta interaction over the Cu-Cu or Ta-Ta as one in these systems is more focused on the interfaces or alloys, but this potential is known to have good representation of each of the phases.
 But we will test it now for simple property, the lattice parameter.
 5. change the inout file so that
 	1. L1 is replaced with `read_data 4105040.lmp`
 		1. note that `4105040.lmp` is the file we created in the previous tutorial.